 The trickiest part of any job application is to be able to stand out amongst the crowd.
 As a candidate, it is critical to make a lasting impression on the recruiter who scours through hundreds and thousands of resumes to shortlist candidates for the next round of interviews.

-Another problem to contend with is the increased use of resume scanning software that analyse resumes based on skillsets defined for a particular role.
+Another problem to contend with is the increased use of resume scanning software that analyzes resumes based on skillsets defined for a particular role.

 Be a breath of fresh air with clean aesthetics.
 A cluttered page with too much information tends to get no more than a brief glance.
 Stick to a clean layout with short bullet points that give the recruiter basic information and can lead to a detailed discussion going forward.
 Avoid too many bright colors or background images that can distract from the main text.
 There are several templates from Microsoft Office that you can explore here.
 Take the time off to do some research online and find a format that reflects your personal style best.